Brainman643/Exmo/README.md

 ## Description

-This is the unofficial .NET client to access API Exmo exchange.
+This is the unofficial .NET client to access the API for Exmo exchange.

 The description of API can be found on <https://exmo.me/api>